veillette/physics-book/contents/ch26VisionCorrection.md

 <div class="exercise"  data-element-type="problems-exercises">
 <div class="problem"  markdown="1">
-The far point of a myopic administrator is 50.0 cm. (a) What is the relaxed power of his eyes? (b) If he has the normal 8.00% ability to accommodate, what is the closest object he can see clearly?
+The far point of a myopic administrator is 50.0 cm. (a) What is the relaxed power of their eyes? (b) If they have the normal 8.00% ability to accommodate, what is the closest object they can see clearly?

 </div>
 </div>